Almighty-Mose/date-planner/NOTES.md

     - Makes a Zomato API call for a random restaurant scoped by distance/zip code probably

 Maybe it pulls from events too?
 Check if there's an API for finding events, concerts, that sort of thing

+NEW DEV CYCLE - RESTAURANTEUR

+users, locations, restaurants, favorites.
+We're just adding locations to the relationships we already have.
+A user can see restaurants in a location
+A user can see restaurants they've visited in a location A user can add restaurants to a location
+Favorite restaurants by location other users in area

+user has_many locations?
+restaurant belongs_to location
+location has_many users
+location has_many restaurants

+We need simple authentication for users.
+Where do restaurants come from?
+Does a user search for restaurants to add or build their own?
+Do they need to be unique?
+Locations must be unique in the database: find_or_create_by when saving restaurants/users